kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 ## Creating a Sign-on sheet

-**This section intentionally left blank**; we intend to revamp the Sign-on software, so there's little point in documenting the old one.
+See the **HPVMgr** help documentation for how to use the HPVMgr application to generate sign-on sheets.

+Alternatively, the old **BHPC organisers' spreadsheet** may be used.

-Suffice to say that you should use the sign-on system to generate an Excel file containing a sheet for each Race, with columns for the rider's name, RFID tag number and race categories.
+Otherwise you can manually generate an Excel file containing a sheet for each Race, with columns for the rider's name, RFID tag number(s) and race categories.
 See [DataMgmt][] for more details of the format.

 ## Creating a CrossMgr race file